-1. If, within a period of five years following the date of the completion of the registration procedure, the proprietor has not put the trade mark to genuine use in the Member State in connection with the goods or services in respect of which it is registered, or if such use has been suspended during an uninterrupted period of five years, the trade mark shall be subject to the limits and sanctions provided for in Article 17, Article 19(1), Article 46(1), and Article 48(3) and (4), unless there are proper reasons for non-use.
+- 1. If, within a period of five years following the date of the completion of the registration procedure, the proprietor has not put the trade mark to genuine use in the Member State in connection with the goods or services in respect of which it is registered, or if such use has been suspended during an uninterrupted period of five years, the trade mark shall be subject to the limits and sanctions provided for in Article 17, Article 19(1), Article 46(1), and Article 48(3) and (4), unless there are proper reasons for non-use. - 2.
+Where a Member State provides for opposition proceedings following registration, the five years referred to in paragraph 1 shall be calculated from the date when the mark can no longer be opposed or, in case an opposition has been lodged, from the date when a decision terminating the opposition proceedings became final or the opposition was withdrawn.

-- 2. Where a Member State provides for opposition proceedings following registration, the five years referred to in paragraph 1 shall be calculated from the date when the mark can no longer be opposed or, in case an opposition has been lodged, from the date when a decision terminating the opposition proceedings became final or the opposition was withdrawn. - 3.
-With regard to trade marks registered under international arrangements which have effect in the Member State, the five years referred to in paragraph 1 shall be calculated from the date when the mark can no longer be rejected or opposed.
-Where an opposition has been lodged or when an objection on absolute or relative grounds has been notified, the period shall be calculated from the date when a decision terminating the opposition proceedings or ruling on absolute or relative grounds for refusal became final or the opposition was withdrawn. - 4.
-The following shall also constitute use within the meaning of paragraph 1: - (a) use of the trade mark in a form differing in elements which do not alter the distinctive character of the mark in the form in which it was registered, regardless of whether or not the trade mark in the form as used is also registered in the name of the proprietor; - (b) affixing of the trade mark to goods or to the packaging thereof in the Member State concerned solely for export purposes.

-5. Use of the trade mark with the consent of the proprietor shall be deemed to constitute use by the proprietor.
+- 3. With regard to trade marks registered under international arrangements which have effect in the Member State, the five years referred to in paragraph 1 shall be calculated from the date when the mark can no longer be rejected or opposed.
+Where an opposition has been lodged or when an objection on absolute or relative grounds has been notified, the period shall be calculated from the date when a decision terminating the opposition proceedings or ruling on absolute or relative grounds for refusal became final or the opposition was withdrawn. - 3a.
+The date of commencement of the period of five years referred to in paragraphs 1 and 2 shall be entered in the register. - 4.
+The following shall also constitute use within the meaning of paragraph 1: - (a) use of the trade mark in a form differing in elements which do not alter the distinctive character of the mark in the form in which it was registered, regardless of whether or not the trade mark in the form as used is also registered in the name of the proprietor; - (b) affixing of the trade mark to goods or to the packaging thereof in the Member State concerned solely for export purposes. - 5.
+Use of the trade mark with the consent of the proprietor shall be deemed to constitute use by the proprietor.